shreve/shreve.io/_wsoft/a-rough-sprint.md

 ### In-Game Menus

+(approximately 5 hours)

 The menu systems took a big step forward in terms of usability.
 I made sure they linked together well, worked with all inputs, and had consistent aniimations.
+The input system in particular took a lot of tweaking.

 {% include figure.html video="https://i.imgur.com/0ngO33K.mp4" caption="It looks